 When we humanize brands, it changes how we see them.
-Professor Pankaj Aggarwal dives into how and why we anthropomorphize brands, and why it matters.
+Professor Aggarwal dives into how and why we anthropomorphize brands, and why it matters.

 Blockchains and cryptocurrencies went into a spectacular meltdown in 2022.
-Finance innovation expert, Professor Andreas Park, delves into the rise and fall of crypto in Episode 2 of the Rotman Executive Summary podcast.
+Finance innovation expert, Professor Park, delves into the rise and fall of crypto in Episode 2 of the Rotman Executive Summary podcast.

 Do you care about your employees?
 Prove it.
-Prof. Alan Saks talks about caring human resources management on the first episode of the Rotman Executive Summary podcast.
+Prof. Saks talks about caring human resources management on the first episode of the Rotman Executive Summary podcast.

 More bike lanes doesn’t have to mean more traffic congestion.
 A study by Rotman Prof. Sheng Liu offers a data-driven way to increase bike ridership for the masses.

 Programs that encourage referrals can yield big returns for companies, says Rotman Prof. Mitchell Hoffman.

 Women wait up to 34 times longer than men, while people who identify as transgender and non-binary have long been overlooked in conversations around restroom design, say Rotman Prof. Ming Hu and PhD graduate Setareh Farajollahzadeh.

 Taking insights from behavioural scientists and applying them in an organization isn’t as simple as it sounds, says Rotman Prof. Dilip Soman.

 Financial markets — particularly new and emerging markets — can be volatile and unpredictable.
 Professor Ing-Haw Cheng's advice on how investors can mitigate the risks.